Why Would Anybody Want an Alternative to a 12-Step Program?

 Point 3: Managing Life’s Problems in a Sensible and Effective Way Without Substances

 The main technique taught in SMART Recovery is the ABC method of problem-solving.
 It’s an exercise to help you control your feelings and behaviors by changing your thoughts.
 By taking control of your thoughts, you have better control over your emotions.
 Then you can choose to act in a different way than you have in the past.
 By using this technique in situations that have triggered you to use before, you can lessen the relapse urges.
-Reduced cravings allow you to choose to cope in a healthy way instead.

 Point 4: Developing a Positive, Balanced and Healthy Lifestyle